Historical Review of the United Church of Christ of California 1866 – 2025

 1867 – On January 7, the new church was dedicated.
 The cost of the building was $3582.
 Twenty-two German citizens signed the constitution and bylaws.

-1891 – The 25th anniversary of the German Evangelical Congregation at California was celebrated.
+1891 – The 25th anniversary of the German Evangelical Congregation in California was celebrated.

 1894 – The congregation authorized Rev. F.A.
 Umbeck to collect funds for a new church building.
 Mr. Opel of Jefferson City submitted a design.